crodas/CRouting/README.markdown

 =====

   * support for /* (so it can match with the base URL and anything else)
-  * support preg_match support on tokens
   * more tests
   * add array-to-url function
   * add docblock for methods
   * documentation
+  * use substr_compare for simple comparition